 Day Two:

-Breakfast at Grand Central Palm Springs, hike San Jacinto Peak ($8 parking and $27 per person for Palm Springs Aerial Tramway ticket; trail pictured above during the winter), dinner at Peaks Restaurant; OR speed around on a five-hour racetrack session at BMW Performance Center West at The Thermal Club ($300), dinner at Paul Bar/Food
+Breakfast at Grand Central Palm Springs, shop around Downtown Palm Springs at Mojave Flea Trading Post and other local shops, dinner at Peaks Restaurant; OR speed around on a three-hour racetrack session at BMW Performance Center West at The Thermal Club ($300), dinner at Paul Bar/Food

 Day Four: